decodingAncientHistory/flood_fill_richat_structure/README.md

     *For the input data (e.g. the file "subsetted_final.tif"), please email me if you wish to have it.
 If not, you may download publicy-available Shuttle Radar Topography Mission (SRTM) DEM data yourself, and create & mosaic a DEM file TIFF on your own, for youself to use.
-Such DEM raster data is available from the USGS or NASA e.g. https://search.earthdata.nasa.gov/search?q=SRTM
+Such DEM raster data is publicly available from the USGS or NASA e.g. https://search.earthdata.nasa.gov/search?q=SRTM

 ###### USAGE WITHOUT DOCKER: